adriangb/xpresso/docs/advanced/dependencies/performance.md

 # Dependency Execution Performance

-XPresso's dependency injection system lets you mix and match sync and async dependencies, use dependencies with teardown and control concurrency of dependency execution.
+Xpresso's dependency injection system lets you mix and match sync and async dependencies, use dependencies with teardown and control concurrency of dependency execution.
 If you want to get the best performance out of your system, you should understand how all of these features interact and profile different arrangements until you find the one that performs the best for you.

 ## Sync vs. Async